MartinPassada/TDI-ProcuraYA/README.md

 **Changelog**

-**The project was never intended to work in chromium based browsers, use Firefox** **Link to project:** https://procuraya-hdemo.herokuapp.com/ **For more info check public Trello Roadmap at:** https://trello.com/b/Nk5HrWOk/procura-ya
+**The project was never intended to work on chromium based browsers, use Firefox instead** **Link to project:** https://procuraya-hdemo.herokuapp.com/ **For more info check public Trello Roadmap at:** https://trello.com/b/Nk5HrWOk/procura-ya

+Update #11

+1. Online Mongo DB Cluster is now connected to Heroku

 Update #10